We believe that a diverse faculty supports our educational mission.

 - you come from a background that has been underrepresented in you chosen field of study.
 This includes historically underrepresented students, first-generation college graduates, students from economically disadvantaged backgrounds, or women in STEM fields;

-- you plan to pursue research related to issues of diversity and identity, including but not limited to race, ethnicity, gender, socio-economic status, religion, sexual orientation, and ability;
+- you plan to pursue research related to issues of diversity, equity, inclusion, and identity, including but not limited to race, ethnicity, gender, socio-economic status, religion, sexual orientation, and ability;

 - you have previously been or are currently involved in diversity-related initiatives by volunteering for community service or outreach on a college or university campus.